Deployment

 npx edgebase secret set JWT_ADMIN_SECRET

 SERVICE_KEY is auto-generated on first deploy — you don't need to set it manually.
+The deploy command uses that same key to create the first admin account if the project does not already have one.

 Docker / Direct